Globular weak $\omega$-categories as models of a type theory: Models of

+From now on, the arguments that we give follow closely the structure of our study of the models of $\Glob$ given in \Cref{sec:glob-cwf}.

-\begin{thm} The category $\Syn{\CaTT}$ is the initial cat-category with families \end{thm} \begin{proof} We have already proved that if we consider a cat-category with families $F:\op{\COH_\infty}\to\C$, then there is a morphism of cat-category with families constructed as $\Ran_{P_\infty}F : \Syn{CaTT}\to\C$.
-Moreover, Lemma~\ref{lemma:ran-restriction-catt} shows the uniqueness of such a morphism. \end{proof}
+\paragraph{Initiality of $\Syn{\CaTT}$.} We start by proving that the category $\Syn{\CaTT}$ is initial among $\CaTT$-categories with families, in the same sense that of Theorem~\ref{thm:weak-initiality-glob}. \begin{lemma} For a $\CaTT$-category with families $F : \op{\COH_{\infty}}\to\C$, there is a morphism of categories with families